Imagine if instead of “Google” it, you had to “Larry Page and Sergey Brin Search Engine Company” it?

 7. Factors in future expansion plans

 While you may name your company after your only product right now, it’s possible you may venture into other products in the future.
-While the name should reflect the personality of your product, at the same time, it shouldn’t be limited to your current product offering.
+While the product naming process should come up with something that reflects the personality of your product, at the same time, it shouldn’t be limited to your current product offering.
 The apparel company “The Tshirt Company”, may have troubles selling party wear dresses in the future.
 Not to mention, if you’re a web business, the power of a singular top domain, will help synergise your SEO, instead of needing to have different websites for each of your businesses.
 Buzzfeed is a great example of this, who have effortlessly forayed into subcategories of content, like DIY/News/Animals all while retaining the domain name Buzzfeed.com.

 While names are rather language- agnostic, the sound and the etymology can make them sound “Hindi”, “Vernacular” or foreign.
 While choosing the language, your market should be factored in.
 Selling to the young, urban audience, English or a variation is good.
 But if it’s the regional markets that are going to be your primary audience, having a vernacular touch in the name helps.